 Two kids playing on a frozen lake in winter.

 At one point, we all need to get up and take a break from reading.
 Even the most prolific readers eventually must stretch their legs.
 Why not learn while you exercise with this great activity from The Big Book of Nature Activities: A Year-Round Guide to Outdoor Learning?
-Fight the urge to stay inside for all of winter by looking to this book for ideas to get outside and learn.
+Fight the urge to stay inside all winter by looking to this book for ideas to get outside and learn.

 The Big Book of Nature Activities is a guide to help parents, educators, and caretakers ensure children can explore the natural world.
 Today, we look at how the authors have adapted a nature scavenger hunt to work for winter.
 The winter scavenger hunt helps to teach children to think about and identify changes that many organisms undergo to help them survive winter.